 However the things do move forward and not back and with the latest Bootstrap 4 the Glyphicons got left behind since so far there are quite a few decent replacements for them offering a lot greater variety in the shapes and styles and the same ease of use.
 So why narrow down your imagination to just 250 symbols when you can have thousands?
 So the pioneer stepped back to enjoy the blooming of a vast varieties of free iconic font styles it has evoked.

 So in order to get use of some good looking icons along with Bootstrap 4 all you need is picking up the library fitting best for you and include it in your pages either by its CDN link or by downloading and hosting it locally.
 The latest Bootstrap version has being thought perfectly work along with them.

-For productivity purposes, all of icons require a base class and separate icon class.
+For productivity purposes, all of the icons require a base class and a separate icon class.
 To utilize, place the following code pretty much any place.
-Ensure to leave a field in between the icon as well as message for proper padding.
+Ensure to leave a field in between the icon as well as the message for a proper padding.